jshmattos/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 ```

 ### [10.
 Class and instance attributes](https://medium.com/@tuvo1106/python-class-and-instance-attributes-c4d9c7d3b3ef)

-* Write a blog post describing how object and class attributes work.
+- Write a blog post describing how object and class attributes work.
-  * What’s a class attribute
+  - What’s a class attribute
-  * What’s an instance attribute
+  - What’s an instance attribute
-  * What are all the ways to create them and what is the Pythonic way of doing it
+  - What are all the ways to create them and what is the Pythonic way of doing it
-  * What are the differences between class and instance attributes
+  - What are the differences between class and instance attributes
-  * What are the advantages and drawbacks of each of them
+  - What are the advantages and drawbacks of each of them
-  * How does Python deal with the object and class attributes using the __dict__
+  - How does Python deal with the object and class attributes using the **dict**

 ### [11.
 N queens](./101-nqueens.py)

-* The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.
+- The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.
 Write a program that solves the N queens problem.

-  * Usage: nqueens N
+  - Requirements: nqueens N
-    * If the user called the program with the wrong number of arguments, print Usage: nqueens N, followed by a new line, and exit with the   status 1
+    - If the user called the program with the wrong number of arguments, print Requirements: nqueens N, followed by a new line, and exit with the status 1
-  * where N must be an integer greater or equal to 4
+  - where N must be an integer greater or equal to 4
-    * If N is not an integer, print N must be a number, followed by a new line, and exit with the status 1
+    - If N is not an integer, print N must be a number, followed by a new line, and exit with the status 1
-    * If N is smaller than 4, print N must be at least 4, followed by a new line, and exit with the status 1
+    - If N is smaller than 4, print N must be at least 4, followed by a new line, and exit with the status 1
-  * The program should print every possible solution to the problem
+  - The program should print every possible solution to the problem
-    * One solution per line
+    - One solution per line
-    * Format: see example
+    - Format: see example
-    * You don’t have to print the solutions in a specific order
+    - You don’t have to print the solutions in a specific order
-  * You are only allowed to import the sys module
+  - You are only allowed to import the sys module

 ```sh
 julien@ubuntu:~/0x08.
 N Queens$ ./101-nqueens.py 4
 [[0, 1], [1, 3], [2, 0], [3, 2]]